|

 Simon Kirwan shares some tips for budding mountain snappers!

-mountaineering the Haute Maurienne
+Ski mountaineering the Haute Maurienne

 A ski mountaineering ski tour in the French Alps; the Haute Maurienne